Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/base_claude_SDK/structured_output_claude_zai.md

     Add the `anthropic-beta: structured-outputs-2025-11-13` header to your request.
   </Step>
   <Step title="Parse the response">
-    Claude's response will be valid JSON matching your schema, returned in `response.content[0].text`.
+    MiniMax-M2's response will be valid JSON matching your schema, returned in `response.content[0].text`.
   </Step>
 </Steps>